cbc-faruhn/daily-rate-calculator/README.md

 total brutto costs = (∑ monthly expenses - ∑ monthly income) + ∑ social costs
 ```

-**This is the point, where trivial is not trivial: the monthly income is meant to be netto income so that they even out each other.**
+**At that point, trivial might not be trivial: the monthly income is meant to be netto income, i.e. tax already substracted, so that they even out the netto expenses.**

 ```
 costs due to order =